- 8:00 a.m. in the Chapel

 Church Office Remodeling

-Construction to remodel the church office will begin after Easter.
-The project will take approximately one month.
-The office will be open during construction, but you are encouraged to schedule appointments with the church staff.
+Construction to remodel the church office continues.
+The office is open during construction, but you are encouraged to schedule appointments with the church staff.
 Some staff members will work from home and will be available via e-mail.
 Thank you for your understanding!

 Ladies, our women’s Lake Delaven retreat will be held the weekend of September 26-28, 2014.
 This year’s theme will be Café Chocolat.
 At your Café Chocolat, each session focuses on a different miracle Jesus performed in his time on earth.
 Using chocolate as a metaphor for God’s grace, women will learn about goodness in a whole new way.
 Registration begins Sunday, April 27.
 Registration packets will be available in the Narthex.
 Look for the representative from the women’s retreat team.